 Proposer department

 When the proposal is saved, the Project Workflow defined for this project type is started.
-The workflow status is then presented to the user, indicating in this example, that we have now entered the Initiate stage.
+The workflow status is then presented to the user, indicating in this example that we have now entered the Initiate stage.
 From here, we can decide to accept the proposal, and if so, move it to the Define stage.
+(See Figure 4.5.)

-Figure 4.5: Workflow Status (Source: Advisicon) [04-05-workflowStatus.tif]
+Figure 4.5 Workflow Status [04-05-workflowStatus.tif]

+Source: Advisicon

-Workflows are fully configurable and provide the ability to configure different workflows for different Project Types, Departments, etc.
+Workflows are fully configurable and provide the ability to configure different workflows for different project types, departments, and so on.

 Reviewing and Approving the Proposal